2,458 texts in Legends of the Jews (Ginzberg)

 The Torah tells us that Moses gathered the elders and performed miracles to prove his divine appointment.
 But according to the Legends of the Jews, as retold by Rabbi Louis Ginzber...

-Turns out, Moses knew exactly how that felt, way back in ancient Egypt.
-Imagine this: Moses, chosen by God to lead his people out of slavery, invites the elders of Israel to join h...
+Legends of the Jews turns to Pharaoh — Moses and Divine Judgment.
+Moses, chosen by God to lead his people out of slavery, invites the elders of Israel to join him in approaching Ph...

 Terrifying.
 That's exactly where Moses and Aaron found themselves when they approached Pharaoh.
 Pharaoh's palace wasn't just a building; it was a fortress, a symbol of absolute pow...